2022 changes to the building regulations for extensions (Part L)

 The legal requirements are outlined briefly in a few short paragraphs however these are further expanded in the additional papers called ‘The Approved Documents”.
 The additional papers include descriptive examples of how to comply with the legislation outlined in the main document and can broadly be considered as the regulations.
 (There may be occasions when procedures must depart from those in the approved texts, in this case the difference becomes more relevant.)

 Part L of building regulations has experienced the most amendments in comparison to other areas such as stair safety design, as heat efficiency has been marked as a clear area for improvement.
-Prior to this year the changes solely concerned the constructions of new dwellings but most recently the amendments have also affected extensions, which is positive as these changes were greatly needed.
-The minimum requirements have increased significantly but unfortunately there has been no “consequential improvements” included.
+Prior to this year the changes solely concerned the construction of new dwellings but most recently the amendments have also affected extensions, which is positive as these changes were greatly needed.
+The minimum requirements have increased significantly but unfortunately, there has been no “consequential improvements” included.